joeflack4/FlexDx-Xpert-Scale-Up/README.md

 #FlexDx Xpert Scale Up

-This README should help anybody interested in running the FlexDx Tuberculosis transmission model using the web front-end.
+This README doc should help anybody interested in running the FlexDx Tuberculosis transmission model using the web front-end.

 This model will run on any BSD based system with the GNU/Unix 'at' scheduler